IyadKhuder/Regression/README.md

 IV.
 Random Forest Regression

+>> Case-study:
+An applicant for the job position "ML engineer" at IDC claimed that his previous gross salary per annum was $65k, given that he worked as a junior ML engineer for 1.5 year and he is assessed to be in the midway between junior and senior ML engineer.

+Based on a data sample of salary averages as a fenction of the position rankings, is he honest or this is a bluff? 🙄

+Let's build a ML model that estimates the salary of that applicant, and predicts whether he was honest or just bluffing.

+>> For this scenario, I designed the dataset in such a way that the output does not change in a monotone manner with the input, so the graph cannot be described by a linear or simple ploynomial function, but rather a polynomial of a degree higher than 3.

-I've made this part available in two versions:
+>> I've made this part available in two versions:

-In version 1.0, you don't need to worry about the dataset, because it's hosted on my Google Drive and made public.
+- - > In version 1.0, you don't need to worry about the dataset, because it's hosted on my Google Drive and made public.
 It's then imported using the necessary libraries and code.
 On the other hand, in v.1.1 the dataset needs to be hosted on your Google Drive, and therefore you should upload it on your Google Drive and then connect to it using the necessary code.

-In version 1.1, the dataset is to be hosted on the user's Google Drive, and therefore he/she should upload it on their Google Drive and then connect to it as follows:
+- - > In version 1.1, the dataset is to be hosted on the user's Google Drive, and therefore he/she should upload it on their Google Drive and then connect to it as follows:
 - Get the CSV file (attached herewith) and upload it to your Google Drive.
 - Open the notebook file in  Google Colab
 - Run the notebook cell that connects to your Google account